10 Things to Say to Your Teams Right Now

 3. What we do still matters

 The need for purpose does not go away, in fact, it may be more meaningful than ever.
 Spend some time with your team discussing your organization’s purpose.
-Remind each and every one of them the key role they play in delivering on it and explore ways to refresh it in the current context.
+Remind each and every one of them of the key role they play in delivering on it and explore ways to refresh it in the current context.

 4. Uncertainty is the new normal